Trimester6/remix-keycloak/README.md

 I took it on myself to maintain it because original maintainer decided to archive existing repository on December 2nd 2023.

+Some tweaks were introduced for easier maintenance and more clearer code.

 Reason behind is that we are using it for our project over at [Cybernite Intelligence](https://github.com/Cybernite-Intelligence-Inc/)

 This package supports both Remix v1 and Remix v2.